russia423690/Hikka/README.md

  </tr>
 </table>

-<b>👨‍👦 NoNick, NoNickUser, NoNickCmd, NoNickChat - use another account for userbot</b>
+<b>👨‍👦 NoNick, NoNickUser, NoNickCmd, NoNickChat - use another account for </b>
 <img src="https://user-images.githubusercontent.com/36935426/202842278-37fbc518-1679-45d7-92f5-9e519275630d.png">

 <hr>
 <i>⚠️ This project is provided as-is.
-Developer doesn't take ANY responsibility over any problems, caused by userbot.
+Developer doesn't take ANY responsibility over any problems, caused by .
 By installing Hikka you take all risks on you.
 This is but not limited to account bans, deleted (by Telegram algorithms) messages, SCAM-modules, leaked sessions (due to SCAM-modules).
 It is <b>highly</b> recommended to enable the API Flood protection (.api_fw_protection) and not to install many modules at once.
 By using Hikka you give your consent to any actions made by your account in background in purposes of automatization.
 Please, consider reading https://core.telegram.org/api/terms for more information.</i>

 <b>Special thanks to:</b>